shubhamrsaroj/JobPortal/README.md

 ## 🎨 Wanna Add Your Own Flair?

-Got some wild ideas to make JobConnect even cooler?
+Got some wild ideas to make JobPortal even cooler?
 Awesome!
 Here's how:

 1. Fork it (the repo, not your dinner 🍴)
 2. Create a new branch: `git checkout -b feature/CrazyIdea`
 3. Commit your changes: `git commit -m 'Added more cowbell'`
 4. Push it real good: `git push origin feature/CrazyIdea`
 5. Hit us with a Pull Request!

-## 🆘 Need a Life Line?

-Stuck?
-Confused?
-Just wanna chat?
-We've got your back!

-- 📧 Drop us a line at `help@jobconnect.com`
-- 🐦 Tweet us @JobConnectDudes
-- 📱 Slide into our DMs on Insta @JobConnectCrew

 ---